psherman42/riscv-easy-as-pi/README.md

 **Load & Run Successful**

+A message like this is usually accompanied by a beer or other celebration.

 ```
 Info : Examined RISC-V core: found 1 harts
 Info :  hart 0: XLEN=32, misa=0x40101105
 ```

 **Load & Run Unsuccessful**

+Anguish and melancholy arise when you see these.
+Don't despair.
+Both indicate the possibility of JTAG not reset, possibly due to insufficient reset pulse timing, low voltage, or noise supply lines such as from bad ground connections, and are easily remedied.

+In rare cases a hard power reset of the target might be needed; see discussion of [Understanding the PRCI Clock Path](https://forums.sifive.com/t/understanding-the-prci-clock-path/5827/2) in the SiFive forums.

 `Error: Fatal: Hart 0 failed to halt during examine()`